sketchomania/googlekeepclone/README.md

 ### Web

 - { done }
+  - ✅ push notes and labels in redux state data (when created)
   - ✅ Show loading Spinner while loading
   - ✅ show label when clicked on it
   - ✅ show label and notes from DB